Mugilan-Codes/au-placements-app/README.md

 - Use Modal to add Marks and Education.
 - Reduce Load Time and add Loading Screens.
 - Make the Listing Screen work properly.
+- Make a better way to handle the providers.

 ## DOCS